DeFuanz/MyTaskApp/README.md

 Some things I would like to work on/learn in the future are as follows:

+* Add stored procedures for queries
+* Create "Boards" that show tasks in specific categories
 * Adding date picker to manipulate viewed tasks by the date they are due
 * Learn good practices for hashing passwords and implement it into account creation/login
 * Create a better UI than what is current